The Complete Beginner's Path

 MiDaS (2020)

 Multi-dataset training.
-DPT architecture.
+DPT architecture (ViT backbone + conv decoder).
 Zero-shot relative depth.

 ZoeDepth (2023)

 Metric depth.
-Two-stage: relative then metric fine-tuning.
+Two-stage: relative backbone then metric fine-tuning with scale/shift heads.

-Depth Anything (2024)
+Depth Anything v2 (2024)

 Check: What is the main limitation of monocular depth estimation for SLAM?